alden12/rxfm/README.md

 import { BehaviorSubject } from 'rxjs';

 const ClickCounter = () => {
-  // Behavior Subjects can be used to hold state const clicks = new BehaviorSubject(0);
+  const clicks = new BehaviorSubject(0);

   return Button`Clicks: ${clicks}`.pipe(
-    // Events are handled using the event operator function event('click', () => clicks.next(clicks.value + 1)),
+    event('click', () => clicks.next(clicks.value + 1)),
   );
 };
 ```
 Here the `event` operator is what I've called a "component operator".
 These are operator functions taking a component observable, processing its element in some way, and returning the same component observable.
 In this case the component operator adds an event listener to the element.

+When components store state like this, they should be declared as functions as above so that instances of the component don't interfere with each-other.

-Using Subjects to store state like this gives us an advantage over React in that we don't have to wait for render for the changes to take effect, they immediately propagate into the DOM.
+Using Subjects to store state gives us an advantage over React in that we don't have to wait for render for the changes to take effect, they immediately propagate into the DOM.

 [Code](https://github.com/alden12/rxfm/blob/master/src/app/basic-examples/state-and-events.ts) | [Live Demo](https://alden12.github.io/rxfm/)